truestory1/docker-openvpn-client/README.md

 # OpenVPN Client for Docker

-Archived in favor of [a WireGuard version](https://github.com/wfg/docker-wireguard).

 ## What is this and what does it do?
-[`ghcr.io/wfg/openvpn-client`](https://github.com/users/wfg/packages/container/package/openvpn-client) is a containerized OpenVPN client.
+[`ghcr.io/truestory1/openvpn-client`](https://github.com/users/truestory1/packages/container/package/openvpn-client) is a containerized OpenVPN client.
 It has a kill switch built with `iptables` that kills Internet connectivity to the container if the VPN tunnel goes down for any reason.

 This image requires you to supply the necessary OpenVPN configuration file(s).